-Our Family Assessment and Support Teams work with children and young people, both short and long term, within Child in Need (CiN), Child Protection (CP) and Looked After Children (LAC) and Care Proceedings.
-As Practice Supervisor and frontline manager, you’ll manage, guide and supervise a small team, providing primary assessment, support and advice.
-You’ll also ensure that our vision for Children’s Services and the priorities of the team are met to safeguard and protect children and young people at all times.
-This is an exciting opportunity to have real input in to the efficient and effective delivery of care across the county for the children we look after.
+You’ll work with both children and young people within Child in Need (CiN), Child Protection (CP), Looked After Children (LAC) and Care Proceedings to ensure that they are safeguarded at all times.
+This is an exciting opportunity to have real input in to the efficient and effective delivery of social care in a nationally leading local authority.

-- An HCPC registered social worker with extensive experience of children’s social work.
+- A SWE registered social worker with extensive experience of children’s social work

-- Exceptional planning and organisational skills, an eye for detail and the ability to work under pressure to tight deadlines.
+- Exceptional organisational skills and the ability to work under pressure

-- Collaborative, committed and motivated, you’re a great team manager who enjoys working with a diverse range of people.
+- A great team manager who enjoys working with a diverse range of people

-In return, we’re committed to supporting your continuous professional development and career progression.
-We offer a 7% annual retention bonus to our Practice Supervisors within our FAST Teams.
+In return, we’re committed to supporting your continuous professional development and career progression – we even offer a 7% annual retention bonus to all our Practice Supervisors within FAST.

 We understand that you may have questions, or simply want to speak to one of the team to find out more about working here.
-That’s why we have a dedicated in-house advisor on hand to talk to you, or support you with your application.
-Simply contact Nikita Lord on 01522 553134 and she’ll be in touch as soon as possible.
+That’s why we have a dedicated in-house advisor on hand to support you with your application.
+Simply contact Connie Tracey via Connie.Tracey@lincolnshire.gov.uk and she’ll be in touch as soon as possible.

 All candidates are advised to read the attached job information pack prior to making an application.

 On occasion we receive significantly more applications than expected for some vacancies and under such circumstances we reserve the right to bring forward the closing date of the advertisement.
 We therefore strongly advise you to apply for the role promptly to avoid disappointment should the closing date be brought forward.